 As of March 31, 2013, 110,300,505 of our ordinary share were issued and outstanding.
 To our knowledge, 48,425,814 ordinary shares were held of record by three holders in the United States including 38,969,200 ordinary shares held of record by Deutsche Bank Trust Company Americas, the depositary of our ADS program.
-The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares has different voting rights from other shareholders as of the date of this annual report.
+The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.
+None of our existing shareholders has different voting rights from other shareholders as of the date of this annual report.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.